Tennessee's 8th Senate district

 Tennessee's 8th Senate district is one of 33 districts in the Tennessee Senate.
-It has been represented by Republican Frank Niceley since 2012.
+It has been represented by Republican Jessie Seal since 2024.
+It was previously held by Frank Niceley since 2012.
 It is currently the most Republican-leaning Senate district in the state.

 Geography

-District 8 covers much of rural East Tennessee in between Knoxville and the Tri-Cities, including all of Claiborne, Grainger, Hancock, Hawkins, Jefferson, and Union Counties.
-Communities in the district include Jefferson City, Church Hill, Mount Carmel, Harrogate, Strawberry Plains, Rogersville, New Tazewell, Bean Station, Dandridge, Maynardville, Sneedville, and some of Kingsport.
+District 8 covers much of rural East Tennessee in between Knoxville and the Tri-Cities, including all of Claiborne, Grainger, Hancock, Jefferson, Union Counties, and part of Sevier County.
+Communities in the district include Jefferson City, Harrogate, Strawberry Plains, New Tazewell, Bean Station, Dandridge, Maynardville, Sneedville.